Random Forest Weighted Local Fr\'echet Regression with Random Objects: Real Application

+In this section, we use New York taxi data and mortality data to validate the advanced performance of our methods in practical applications.

-\subsection{New York taxi data}
+\subsection{New York Taxi Data}

 The New York City Taxi and Limousine Commission provides detailed records on yellow taxi rides, including pick-up and drop-off dates and times, pick-up and drop-off locations, trip distances, payment types, and other information.
-The data can be downloaded from \texttt{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}.
-In line with \citep{dubey2020functional}, we transform the raw data into network data (adjacent matrices), where nodes represent zones and edges are weighted by the number of taxi rides that picked up in one zone and dropped off in another within a single hour.
-Specifically, we take the following steps to gather adjacent matrices:
+The data can be downloaded from \url {https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}.
+In line with \cite{dubey2020functional}, we transform the raw data into network data (adjacency matrices), where nodes represent zones and edges are weighted by the number of taxi rides that picked up in one zone and dropped off in another within a single hour.
+Specifically, we take the following steps to gather adjacency matrices:

 1. Due to resource constraints, we only use data from January and February 2019 (59 days).